artberri/BerriartAPMBundle/README.md

 ## Summary

-The BerriartAPMBundle integrates Symfony with APM services.
+The BerriartAPMBundle integrates Symfony with APM services, it sends telemetry of various kinds (event, request, exception, etc.) to one or multiple APM services, to keep your application available, performing and succeeding.
-It provides a flexible framework for user management that aims to handle common tasks such as user registration and password retrieval.

 APM services included: